Solaireis/CWC-Application-Security-Project/Tasks.md

     - Sign up
     - Changing password
     - Resetting password
-- Maximum of 10 failed login attempts per account (will reset after 30 mins)
+- Maximum of 6 failed login attempts per account (will reset after 30 mins)
+  - In the event that the attacker tries to do a denial of service knowing that one could lock out authentic user:
+    - An email will be sent to the user's email with a one-time link to unlock the account
+    - Link uses a digitally signed token to prevent tampering
+- Session Management Implementation:
+  - Session identifier of 32 bytes (Unlikely to be guessed)
-- Session timeout after 30 mins of inactivity
+  - Session timeout after 30 mins of inactivity (If there were no request to the web server for 30 mins)
+  - Check session identifier in the database and compare with the session identifier in the cookie
+  - Check if the session cookie comes from the same IP address as the session identifier in the database
+  - All mitigations above are aimed at mitigating the risk of session hijacking
 - 2 Factor Authentication using Google Authenticator Time-based OTP (TOTP)
 - Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) for authenticating users
   - [More info on OAuth](https://owasp.org/www-pdf-archive/OWASP-NL_Chapter_Meeting201501015_OAuth_Jim_Manico.pdf)